 - Students can study abroad as part of their UCD degree.

-- In the last year, Economics students have gone to
+- In recent years, Economics students have gone to

 - Tilburg, the Netherlands

 - Namur, Belgium

 - La Sapienza, Rome, Italy

 - University of California, Santa Cruz

 - University of California, Berkeley

+- University of Texas, Austin

 - University of Melbourne

 - University of British Columbia, Vancouver, Canada

 - Universities in Singapore, South Korea and Hong Kong.